alexUXUI/Carousely.js/README.md

 3) Create an object for your content data

-The object shoudl container three even arrays:
+The object should contain three _even_ arrays:

-A. Array of Video Titles
+>1 Array of Video Titles

-B. Array of Video source play
+>2 Array of Video source play

-C. Array of Video description text
+>3 Array of Video description text

 ```javascript